-Specialty: Middle English literature and intellectual history, apocalypticism, visionary writing and women’s mysticism, manuscript studies, book history and medieval literary theory; also dance history and criticism, and early Canadian wilderness narrative.
+Specialty: Middle English literature and intellectual history, apocalyptic thought, visionary writing and women’s mysticism, manuscript studies, book history and medieval literary theory; also dance history and criticism, and early Canadian wilderness exploration narrative.

 Degrees: Hon.
 B.A., B.Ed., York University, Toronto; D. Phil., University of York, U.K.